The Intrinsic Shapes of Low Surface Brightness Galaxies: a Discriminant of LSBG Formation Mechanisms: Conclusions

 These results show that intrinsic shape distributions are able to provide promising constraints on the formation path of the extreme low surface brightness end of the dwarf galaxy population.
 The results in this work suggest that the intrinsic shapes of the LSB and HSB galaxy populations may begin to converge at low masses.
 However, future observational efforts to contextualize the LSBG population face two substantial technical challenges: linking LSBG and HSB samples in order to systematically characterize dwarf properties across the spectrum of surface brightnesses, and establishing distance measures to LSBGs in the field.
 Upcoming survey instruments (e.g. Rubin/LSST, PFS, DESI, WALLABY, SKA,) will provide the necessary sensitivity and survey power to make significant strides in the former.
 Work on the latter is an ongoing area of development (Greco, J. et al., in prep.), and will allow analyses such as the one presented in this work to provide a truly comprehensive view of the diversity in dwarf structure.

-\acknowledgements We thank Anna Wright and Alyson Brooks for insightful conversations which have improved the quality of this manuscript.
-We acknowledge the support of the National Astronomy Consortium (NAC) for supporting the summer research of MM at Princeton University.
+\acknowledgements We thank Anna Wright, Alyson Brooks, \rrr{and Arianna di Cintio} for insightful conversations which have improved the quality of this manuscript. \rrr{We also thank the anonymous referee for a helpful review of this work that helped to strengthen this analysis.} We acknowledge the support of the National Astronomy Consortium (NAC) for supporting the summer research of MM at Princeton University.
 J.P.G. is supported by an NSF Astronomy and Astrophysics Postdoctoral Fellowship under award AST-1801921.
-EAKA is supported by the WISE research programme, which is financed by the Dutch Research Council (NWO) ORCID: 0000-0002-9798-5111.
+EAKA is supported by the WISE research programme, which is financed by the Dutch Research Council (NWO)

 The Legacy Surveys consist of three individual and complementary projects: the Dark Energy Camera Legacy Survey (DECaLS; Proposal ID 2014B-0404; PIs: David Schlegel and Arjun Dey), the Beijing-Arizona Sky Survey (BASS; NOAO Prop.
 ID 2015A-0801; PIs: Zhou Xu and Xiaohui Fan), and the Mayall z-band Legacy Survey (MzLS; Prop.
 ID 2016A-0453; PI: Arjun Dey).
 DECaLS, BASS and MzLS together include data obtained, respectively, at the Blanco telescope, Cerro Tololo Inter-American Observatory, NSF's NOIRLab; the Bok telescope, Steward Observatory, University of Arizona; and the Mayall telescope, Kitt Peak National Observatory, NOIRLab.
 The Legacy Surveys project is honored to be permitted to conduct astronomical research on Iolkam Duag (Kitt Peak), a mountain with particular significance to the Tohono Oodham Nation.